Comparing Saga Communications (SGA) & Its Competitors

-Saga Communications (NASDAQ: SGA) is one of 21 public companies in the “Radio broadcasting stations” industry, but how does it contrast to its competitors?
-We will compare Saga Communications to similar companies based on the strength of its earnings, analyst recommendations, dividends, risk, profitability, institutional ownership and valuation.
+Saga Communications (NASDAQ: SGA) is one of 21 public companies in the “Radio broadcasting stations” industry, but how does it compare to its rivals?
+We will compare Saga Communications to similar companies based on the strength of its analyst recommendations, earnings, institutional ownership, valuation, risk, dividends and profitability.

-Saga Communications pays an annual dividend of $0.64 per share and has a dividend yield of 2.9%.
-Saga Communications pays out 39.3% of its earnings in the form of a dividend.
-As a group, “Radio broadcasting stations” companies pay a dividend yield of 2.9% and pay out 29.9% of their earnings in the form of a dividend.
-Saga Communications lags its competitors as a dividend stock, given its lower dividend yield and higher payout ratio.
+Saga Communications has a beta of 0.72, suggesting that its share price is 28% less volatile than the S&P 500.
+Comparatively, Saga Communications’ rivals have a beta of 1.14, suggesting that their average share price is 14% more volatile than the S&P 500.

-This table compares Saga Communications and its competitors revenue, earnings per share and valuation.
+This table compares Saga Communications and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue